- The personal information we use

 9. Contact us

-If you have questions about your rights or concerns regarding the way in which your personal information has been used, please contact our Data Protection Officer at email@example.com.
+If you have questions about your rights or concerns regarding the way in which your personal information has been used, please contact our local Data Protection Officer at the address communicated within the relevant Privacy Notice or the Chief Data Officer at email@example.com.
 If you would like to request access to, or us to take action on, your personal information, subject to local laws and regulations, you can submit a request here.

 If you are based in the United States you may also call 800 242-5198